Market Analysts see Nuvation Bio Inc. [NUVB] gaining to $16. Time to buy?

 Strong balance sheet with cash, cash equivalents and marketable securities of $806.6 million as of June 30, 2021.

-The stocks have a year to date performance of -18.89 percent and weekly performance of 0.96 percent.
-The stock has been moved at -15.19 percent over the last six months.
-The stock has performed -1.86 percent around the most recent 30 days and changed 9.84 percent over the most recent 3-months.
+Over the last 12 months, NUVB stock dropped by -5.72%.
+The one-year Nuvation Bio Inc. stock forecast points to a potential upside of 47.91.
+The average equity rating for NUVB stock is currently 1.50, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 565.69K shares, NUVB reached to a volume of 2591626 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.14 billion, with 204.02 million shares outstanding and 116.11 million shares in the current float.
+Compared to the average trading volume of 615.27K shares, NUVB stock reached a trading volume of 3133537 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Nuvation Bio Inc. [NUVB]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NUVB shares is $18.20 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NUVB stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.